 The WordPress plugin WP Rocket is a paid caching plugin that instantly improved page loading speed.
 Before that, I was using a popular free plugin to get pretty good speeds, but as the saying goes, `You get what you pay for.’

-When I first started writing (if you can call it that) about computers, it was because I came across many people in my daily life (I teach English in Japan) who seemed quite intimidated by computers.
+When I first started writing about computers, I came across many people in my daily life (as an English teacher in Japan) who seemed quite intimidated by computers.
 (I meet a fair few retired folks in my work.)

-If the level of The Computer Mouse is going to be lifted, it needs more writers to bring their own energy, expertise, and enthusiasm to the mix.
-This, in turn, can help out the reader, who I’m sure would appreciate a change from my tireless, waffling opinions.
+To improve this site, we need more writers to bring their own energy, expertise, and enthusiasm to the mix.
+This, in turn, can help out our visitors, who I’m sure would appreciate a change of pace here.

 So, I’ve started by asking a couple of people (2, I think so far) if they would like to write about their own apps (free or paid) to introduce to readers.
 It costs them nothing and helps to improve the content here.
 It’s a win-win, so long as the visitor has something to take away from their experience.
 This will probably be a step that improves as the site starts to prove itself in time.
 Until then, some writers might be a little reluctant.
 Getting this site back on the first page of Google might help.